 - understand the basic principles of qualitative data collection; - have practical experience in conducting qualitative research and analysing qualitative data;

 Teaching Arrangements:

-Eight lectures/classes on qualitative methods in Michaelmas Term.
+Eight lectures/classes on qualitative methods in Michaelmas Term of the first year.

 Students will be required to complete a series of practical assignments in data collection, and in coding and reporting the results.